typotheque/text-shaping/docs/otl.md

 ## 2.2 The OTL model

 In the OTL model, the exact shaping operations executed by a shaping engine for a script’s text are based on the engine’s knowledge of the script and supplemented by the font’s rules.
 The engine’s script-specific knowledge is meant to be prescribed in OpenType’s **script development specifications** on an opt-in basis, such as [_Developing OpenType Fonts for Devanagari Script_](https://docs.microsoft.com/en-us/typography/script-development/devanagari).
 Each specification is **implemented** as a script-specific **shaper** in an OTL shaping engine.
-A general script or a script unknown to a shaping engine is limited to [few possible operations supported by the general shaper](https://docs.microsoft.com/en-us/typography/script-development/standard).
+A general script or a script unknown to a shaping engine is limited to [few possible operations supported by the default script shaper](https://docs.microsoft.com/en-us/typography/script-development/standard).

 It is a long-standing problem that the official OTL script development specifications do not accurately reflect what shapers actually do, due to being generally incomplete and outdated.
 The _work-in-progress_ project [n8willis/opentype-shaping-documents](https://github.com/n8willis/opentype-shaping-documents) is a major community effort to address the need of a complete, developer-oriented documentation for OTL shapers.